On the concept of Democracy

 The government of the few is actually a false democracy than a real form of government of the people.

-The highest degree of democracy, in fact, occurs when everyone can participate in the life of the government; however, this creates some difficulties, which can be overcome, in my opinion, if the concept of representativeness is applied correctly.
+The highest degree of democracy, in fact, occurs when everyone can participate in the life of the government; however, this creates some difficulties, which, in my opinion, can be overcome if the concept of representativeness is applied correctly.
 In fact, the government of the many, where every member of the government represents a part of society, is close to the type of government that takes into account, if not the totality, at least the majority of citizens.

 The problem then shifts to the concept of representativeness of those who govern: if it is real, we are in a democracy; if it is artificial, we are in an oligarchy.